 2 slices Sourdough Bread

 - Heat a non-stick pan on medium-low heat while you butter up the bread.

 - Divide two slices evenly across a non-buttered side of bread and place in pan, with the other remaining slice on top.
 Buttered-side up.
 Duh.

 - Cover and cook for ~4 minutes.
 I usually set a timer because I will wander off after minute 2 to chase a cat or spy on my neighbors and forget about it.

 - Remove lid, give a gentle press with the bottom of a spatula, then flip it over.
 The bottom-now-top slice should be golden-turning-brown.

 - Let cook for another ~4 minutes, covered.
 Check to make sure both sides are evenly browned.

 I also don’t recommend under any circumstances whatsoever eating Daiya un-melted, or even at room temperature.
-That sounds like one of those “Warning you not to do something you really should do because it’s so amazing it’s practically sinful!” statements but, seriously.
+Seriously.
 Don’t do it.
 Ew.